PostHog/calendly-app/README.md

 # PostHog Plugin: Calendly

+> **Warning**
+> This plugin has been deprecated, and we currently have no plans to bring it back.
+One option is to use [Calendly's webhook](https://help.calendly.com/hc/en-us/articles/223195488-Getting-started-with-webhooks#getting-started-with-webhooks-0-0) system.

 ## Category: Data in
 Enrich Calendly events which have `calendly_event_url` and `calendly_invitee_url` properties set with additional information from those URLs.
 Set the Calendly API key and the event name to watch for enrichment.